izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 [text_deskewing](https://github.com/dehaisea/text_deskewing) - **Rotate text images if they are not straight** for better text detection and recognition.
 Uses Canny Edge Detection and probabilistic Hough Transform.

-It is written in Python and the repository do not contain a lot of code - it is easy to follow and learn how those simple techniques can be used to desk the text.
+It is written in Python and the repository does not contain a lot of code - it is easy to follow and learn how those simple techniques can be used to desk the text.